How it began..

 After graduating with a gymnasium diploma at the Goois Lyceum in Bussum, it was a logical step for me to study Biology, first at the University of Amsterdam, and later at Wageningen University, where I obtained an MSc in Ecology (cum laude) in 2011.
 During my MSc, I specialised in animal ecology with MSc theses on the spatial behaviour of lions, zebra and wildebeest in Welgevonden, South Africa (supervised by dr Fred de Boer at the Resource Ecology Group (REG) of Wageningen University) and two theses on my favourite animal, the pine marten: one on variation in fur patterns of pine martens (supervised by dr Frank van Langevelde at REG) and one on the population genetics of the Dutch pine marten population using non-invasive methods (supervised by dr Fons Debets at the Laboratory of Genetics of Wageningen University and drs Hugh Jansman at the Animal ecology group of Alterra).

-In my free time I became a member of the Dutch Pine Marten Working Group (since 2006) and a member and board member of the Dutch Small Mustelid Working Group (since 2008), showing my love for small carnivores.
-After obtaining my MSc, I worked as a freelancer with my own company doing field work and data analyses on mammals for Alterra and the Dutch Mammal Society.
+In my free time, I became a member of the Dutch Pine Marten Working Group (2006-2017) and a member and board member of the Dutch Small Mustelid Working Group (2008-2017), showing my love for small carnivores.
+After obtaining my MSc, I worked as a freelancer with my own company doing fieldwork and data analyses on mammals for Alterra and the Dutch Mammal Society.
 But my true mission has always been to work at a university to combine my passions for research and education.
 Therefore, I was thrilled when I was asked by prof. dr Herbert Prins to start a PhD project on the ecology of ticks and tick-borne diseases at Wageningen University, which I started in March 2012.